-In considering all of the needs, issues, opportunities, recent history of transit structure, and stakeholder input, the consultant team has developed three alternatives that strive to improve conditions for passengers and develop a system that is able to attract more riders.
+In considering the needs, issues, opportunities, recent history of transit structure, and stakeholder input, the consultant team has developed three alternatives that strive to improve conditions for passengers and develop a system that is able to attract more riders.
 Each alternative approaches the same desired outcome by considering a different level of consolidation.
 In consolidation studies across the U.S., there are some cases in which agency consolidation is the clear path to achieve the desired outcomes, while in others there are a series of strategies which do not require agency consolidation.

 For Ventura County, there are benefits to consider for agency consolidation especially given the progress in the last decade between cities at the subregional level; a subregional (alternative 2) or countywide (alternative 3) consolidation approach would result in an agency with more clear ability to directly develop a regional transit network and improve the overall quality of experience to attract more riders, and these need not come at the expense of local circulation.
-These outcomes can also be achieved with only a partial degree of consolidation (alternative 1), provided the participating communities and agencies commit staff time to pursuing these actions and monitoring success.
-There is greater risk for alternative 1 to result in slow and incremental progress without formalized agreements to collaborate on actions, but alternatives 2 and 3 have greater financial risk for participating communities and require more negotiation to proceed.
+Some benefits to riders can also be achieved with only a partial degree of consolidation (alternative 1), provided the participating communities and agencies commit staff time to pursuing these actions and monitoring success.
+There is greater risk for alternative 1 to result in slow and incremental benefits to riders without formalized agreements to collaborate on actions, while alternatives 2 and 3 are more likely to achieve meaningful improvements for riders but have greater financial risk for participating communities and require more negotiation to proceed.
+Alternative 1 does lay the groundwork for improved administrative efficiency and better insight into how further consolidation could benefit the region with a lower level of initial investment.

 Each alternative assumes that, especially at first, all current passenger services would remain in operation, even if another agency would be assuming operation.
-For example, in alternative 2, the creation of a countywide demand-response/paratransit agency is assumed to take on operation of all ADA paratransit services as well as any local city demand-response services including general public dialaride.
+For example, in alternative 2, the creation of a countywide demand-response/paratransit agency is assumed to take on operation of all

+ADA paratransit services as well as any local city demand-response services including general public dialaride.
 Further bifurcating these services rather than consolidating them would not achieve the assumed benefits of administrative and operational integration, and there is no obvious advantage or intent to force a community to discontinue its local program simply because another agency does not operate such a service elsewhere.

-Eventually, as integrated agencies are able to realize cost efficiencies and the transition to regionalized administration settles, further examination of the integration outcomes would lead to new, or revised services.
+Eventually, as integrated agencies realize efficiencies and the transition to regionalized administration settles, further examination of the integration outcomes would lead to new, or revised services.
 It is not the purpose of this study to imagine how or where service could be reallocated in the future; that would be up to the resulting regionalized agencies (if any), which would be in the best position to assess the outcomes and demand at the time and respond accordingly.